-Doctors have utilized therapeutic steroid injections for years.
+Doctors have used therapeutic steroid injections for years.
 The standard of care requires that any injectable substance that a physician puts into a patient is safe, sterile, and prepared to accepted industry standards.
 The standard of care also requires the doctor to know where the needle is going in the patients, which should be far removed from the spinal cord itself.

-The plaintiff, an electrician, now has a right arm which has atrophied and suffers from numbness and pain in his legs.
+The plaintiff, an electrician, now has a right arm that has atrophied and suffers from numbness and pain in his legs.
 He originally went to the defendant doctor after suffering a herniated disc injury.

 At trial, two other physicians testified who spoke with the defendant who admitted that his needle hit the spinal cord during the procedure.
-Also introduced into evidence was a medical record which stated that the needle might have hit the spinal cord.
+Also introduced into evidence was a medical record that stated that the needle might have hit the spinal cord.
 The needle should not be near the dura or the spinal cord.

 Other Pain Relief Injection Malpractice Lawsuits